squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

           separator: '[\s\-\.]+'
     ```

-    With :octicons-tag-24: 9.0.0, a faster and more flexible tokenizer method
+    With <!-- md:version 9.0.0 -->, a faster and more flexible tokenizer method
     is shipped, allowing for __tokenizing with lookahead__, which yields more
     influence on the way documents are indexed.
 As a result, we use the
     following separator setting for this site's search: